NVIDIA/aistore/docs/overview.md

 ## Existing Datasets

 Common way to use AIStore include the most fundamental and, often, the very first step: populating AIS cluster with an existing dataset, or datasets.
-Those (datasets) can come from remote buckets (AWS, Google Cloud, Azure), HDFS directories, NFS shares, local files, or any vanilla HTTP(S) locations.
+Those (datasets) can come from remote buckets (AWS, Google Cloud, Azure), NFS shares, local files, or any vanilla HTTP(S) locations.

+> In the context of populating AIS cluster - note: the terms **"in-cluster objects" and "cached objects" are used interchangeably** throughout the entire documentation.

+> While the terms 'in-cluster objects' and 'cached objects' are used interchangeably, it is also important to note that AIStore is not a caching solution.
+Although it can function as an LRU cache when LRU (feature) is enabled, AIS is designed to provide reliable storage, equipped with a comprehensive set of data protection features and configurable data redundancy options on a per-bucket basis.

 To this end, AIS provides 6 (six) easy ways ranging from the conventional on-demand caching to *promoting* colocated files and directories.